just-another-downer/landgrid-support/_articles/export-data.md

 intro: Export data in a variety of formats
 title: Export Data
 ---
-_This feature is only available with a Pro, Team, or Enterprise landgrid.com account.
+_This feature is only available with a Landgrid Pro, Team, or Enterprise account.
 [Click here to upgrade your account](https://thelandgrid.com/plans)._

 **About Data Exporting**